Caring for Children Program is one of Canada’s immigration programs for caregivers to become permanent residents.

 - Applicants must have done 30 or more hours of paid work every week.

-- Applicant who has performed the job as nanny, babysitter, live-in caregiver or related jobs whose description of tasks match the description found in National Occupation Classification code 4411.
+- An applicant who has performed the job as a nanny, babysitter, live-in caregiver, or related jobs whose description of tasks matches the description found in National Occupation Classification code 4411.

 - Applicants can have employment breaks such as sick leave or parental leave during the 24 months.

 - Work experience performing as a full-time student will not be counted in the required period.

 - Foster parents are not eligible

 - The applicant does not need to live in an employer’s home to qualify for this pathway.

 Requirements for application

 English or French language skills must meet the minimum level of Canadian Language Benchmark 5 to be eligible for the Caring for Children program.
 Those who haven’t done so should schedule a test and pay relevant fees.
-Results less than two years since the exam date shall be included in the application.
+Results less than two years after the exam date shall be included in the application.